Skip to content

 • Air: Keep the oil vat covered with a metal lid when not in use or when the kitchen is closed.

 • Soap: Fryers should be cleaned with hot water only.
-If you use soap to clean the deep fryer, make sure you rinse the fryer with a dilute vinegar solution to remove soap residue.
+If you use soap to clean the deep fryer, make sure you rinse the fryer with a diluted vinegar solution to remove soap residue.

 • Salt: Food should never be salted or seasoned in or over the deep fryer.
 Your kitchen should have a separate station away from the fryer for salting and seasoning.